IsaacSchemm/DeviantArtFs/README.md

 ### Using the library from C# or VB.NET

-Since F# async workflows and option types can be awkward to work with in other .NET languages, DeviantArtFs also exposes its functionality through alternate methods and interfaces.
-Modules with an `AsyncExecute` method also have an `ExecuteAsync` method that returns a `Task<T>`, and each record type has an explicit interface implementation that exposes the same fields, but with nullable types instead of `option` types.
-(Keep in mind that this is an *explicit* interface implementation, which has implications for JSON serialization.)
-This approach results in a lot of boilerplate code, but provides a consistent pattern.
+Since F# async workflows can be awkward to work with in other .NET languages, DeviantArtFs also exposes its functionality through alternate methods.
+Modules with an `AsyncExecute` method also have an `ExecuteAsync` method that returns a `Task<T>`.
+The library also provides extension methods in the namespace `DeviantArtFs.Extensions` for dealing with option types from outside F#.

 ### Deleted Deviations and Status Updates